KallDrexx/MeadowOneTugPresentation/slides.md

 * SDA - Serial Data Line
 * SCL - Serial Clock Line
 * Many controllers and peripherals with 2 wires
-* Each peripheral has a unique address
+* Each peripheral has a unique address!
   * Controller must know the correct address
 * No simultaneous read and write
 * Slower than SPI